hopsoft/rails_standards/README.md

   *Such references should be passed in*.

 *Be thoughtful when applying these rules.
-If you find yourself fighting the framework, its time to be a little more pragmatic.*
+If you find yourself fighting the framework, it's time to be a little more pragmatic.*

 ## Models